 The Director of Medical Services for Blacktown and Mount Druitt Hospitals, Dr Brett Gardiner said it is important to protect our patients.

 “As health workers we have a responsibility to ourselves, our families, colleagues and patients, to do the right thing and get the flu shot”, Dr Gardiner said.

 “We’ve got mobile teams across our facilities to fit in with your schedule and enable you to have the flu shot by 1 June.”

-If you’ve already received the vaccine onsite, you’re ready for the winter season.
+If you have already received the vaccine onsite, you are ready for the winter season.

-If you’ve had the flu shot elsewhere, just email a copy of the record to WSLHD-StaffHealth@health.nsw.gov.au
+If you have had the flu shot elsewhere, just email a copy of the record to WSLHD-StaffHealth@health.nsw.gov.au

 Extra steps you can take to counter winter flu and colds are cleaning your hands, coughing and sneezing into your elbow and staying at home when sick.

 There is still time to get your free vaccine

 Visit a drop-in vaccination clinic at Blacktown, Westmead or Cumberland Hospital this week, or Westmead or Cumberland Hospital next week.

 No appointments are necessary.
 Just check the clinic timetable and turn up with your consent form and Medicare card.